-Microfiber is a well-known cleaning supply that catches dirt like it’s a magnet.
+Microfiber is a well-known cleaning supply that catches dirt like a magnet.
 Some do not recommend using soap when washing it.
 But a gentle detergent will not damage the cloth.

 The soap removes all the dirt clinging to the material.
 If you only use water, the crumbs and debris will stay on the fabric.

 Mix one part of mild liquid detergent with three parts of water to create a soapy mixture.